haydenhigg/bengal/README.md

 ## notes
 - It is recommended to stem all input examples using something like [this](https://github.com/dchest/stemmer) before training or predicting.
-- This uses log probabilities and Laplace smoothing for robustness.
+- This uses log probabilities and smoothing for robustness.
-- It's possible to use a prediction method that doesn't match the training method.
+- It's possible to use a prediction function that does not match the training function. i.e. to use `NewBernoulli` for training but `PredictMultinomial` for faster -- and similarly accurate on most data -- predictions.